RoosterDragon/Desktop-Ponies/Content/readme.txt

 - Added new graphics for a bunch of ponies.
 Tell me if I am missing any updates!
 - Menu UI fixes provided by 'Velocity'

-- When you "take control" of a pony, the mouse will still block movement - fixed! (cursor avoidance is disabled for controled ponies.
+- When you "take control" of a pony, the mouse will still block movement - fixed! (cursor avoidance is disabled for controlled ponies.
 (Also note that taking control blocks the right click menu of other ponies - the one in control will keep trying to take focus back)

 - Settings will now stay even on closing/reopening the options menu.